Opalia-dev/trados-api-client/README.md

 # trados-api-client
-A client library for Trados Cloud API"
+A client library for Trados Cloud API